 Drum and colours.
-Enter Menteith, Caithness, Angus, Lenox, Soldiers.
+Enter Menteith, Angus, Lenox, meeting Caithness and Soldiers.

 Menteith.
 The English power is near, led on by Malcolm,

 His uncle Seyward, and the good Macduff.

 Revenge burns in them -- for their dear causes

 Would, to the bleeding and the grim alarm,

 Excite the mortified man.